 In expert tennis, about 80 per cent of the points are won; in amateur tennis, about 80 per cent of the points are lost.
 In other words, professional tennis is a Winner’s Game – the final outcome is determined by the activities of the winner – and amateur tennis is a Loser’s Game – the final outcome is determined by the activities of the loser.
 The two games are, in their fundamental characteristic, not at all the same.
 They are opposites.

 After discovering that there are, in effect, two different games and realizing that a generic strategy will not work for both games, he devised a clever strategy by which ordinary players can win by losing less and letting the opponent defeat themselves.

 … if you choose to win at tennis – as opposed to having a good time – the strategy for winning is to avoid mistakes.
 The way to avoid mistakes is to be conservative and keep the ball in play, letting the other fellow have plenty of room in which to blunder his way to defeat, because he, being an amateur will play a losing game and not know it.

 If you’re an amateur your focus should be on avoiding stupidity, not seeking brilliance.

 This brings to memory something about Warren Buffett and Ben Graham.

 Buffett used to convene a group of people called the “Buffett Group.”
-At one such meeting Benjamin Graham, Warren Buffett’s mentor, and teacher gave them all a quiz.
+At one such meeting Benjamin Graham, Buffett’s mentor, gave them all a quiz.
 I spent hours searching for this reference, which comes from Benjamin Graham on Value Investing: Lessons from the Dean of Wall Street.